hatonthecat/OpenSourceCondo/README.md

 # OpenSourceCondo

+https://www.404media.co/email/ed674050-352a-4fa2-94f4-74b079733526/?ref=daily-stories-newsletter (I took no part in this AI campaign but I find it hilarious- now will Elon deliver?)

 A structural design concept for a removable condo (Also a grand plan to fix the housing shortage and increase social mobility)

 Got a new job opportunity, and need to work in another city for 3 months?
 Why break a lease, when you can just create a new system for parking a condo?